 'Jeopardy!'
 Contestants Fumble Entire Football Category, To Coach Trebek's Dismay

 When Alex Trebek is disappointed in you, he lets you know.
-And in a clip from Thursday's episode of "Jeopardy!", Trebek looked like he wanted to weep.
+And in a clip from Thursday's episode of Jeopardy!
+Trebek looked like he wanted to weep.

 After clearing the rest of the board in Double Jeopardy, the lone remaining category was "Talkin' Football."